Skip to Main Content

 Retirement annuities: Pros and cons of annuity investing

-Annuities are often sold by insurance agents and registered representatives as a way to provide a steady stream of income for their client’s retirement needs.
-But annuities have several pros and cons to consider before investing your retirement funds there.
+Insurance agents and registered representatives often sell annuities as a way to provide a steady stream of income for their clients’ retirement needs.
+But you should consider several pros and cons before investing your retirement funds in an annuity.

 How an annuity works

-When you purchase an annuity, you hand over a lump sum of money or a series of premium payments to an insurance company.
-In exchange, the insurer promises to pay you a series of payments now or in the future.
+When you purchase an annuity, you hand over a lump sum of money or a series of premium payments to an insurance company, for which the insurer promises to pay you a series of payments now or in the future.
 Those payments can last for a specific number of years or for the rest of your life — no matter how long you live.
-Money invested in an annuity grows tax-deferred, meaning you’re taxed upon withdrawal or when payments begin.
+Money invested in an annuity grows tax-deferred, meaning you’re taxed when you withdraw it or when payments begin.

 Annuity contracts are highly customizable, which is part of what makes annuities so confusing.
-There are numerous riders available — an optional feature that can be added to an annuity contract to enhance its benefits or provide additional protections.
+You can choose among numerous riders — optional features that you can add to an annuity contract to enhance its benefits or provide additional protections.

 The main types of annuities are:

-Some annuities are immediate, meaning that annuity payments can begin within a year or less after the premium is paid.
-Others are deferred annuities, meaning that payments begin at some point in the future, as stipulated in the annuity contract.
+With an immediate annuity, payments can begin within a year or less after you pay the premium.
+With deferred annuities, payments begin at some point in the future, as stipulated in the annuity contract.

 Pros and cons of annuities

 Like any source of retirement income, annuities have their pros and cons.
-Understanding these can help you make an informed decision about whether an annuity is right for you.
+Understanding them can help you make an informed decision about whether an annuity is right for you.

 Advantages of annuities